 Activist group Extinction Rebellion used the boat during their summer 2019 protests calling for urgent action on climate change.

-The blue boat, named 'Polly Higgins' is now on display in the grounds of the National Maritime Museum in Greenwich.
+The blue boat, named 'Polly Higgins' was on display in the grounds of the National Maritime Museum in Greenwich until November 2019.

 What is the history of the Extinction Rebellion boat?